-Professional Disability Awareness Training – for sex workers only
+Professional Disability Awareness Training (PDAT) – for experienced sex workers only

 Target Audience

-This training programme is reserved for sex workers and sex industry staff only.
+This training programme is reserved for sex workers only.

 This respects the right of sex workers to protect their identity as they pursue their professional development in the company of their immediate peers.